| |

 Guests then entered the storm drain access tunnel, filled with fog and

-leads into the Batcave which was full of stalactites and steel walls.
+the Batcave which was full of stalactites and steel walls.
+Theatrical

-Theatrical lighting in changing colors illuminated the station along
+lighting in changing colors illuminated the station along with a large

 The voice of Batman's faithful butler Alfred comes over the speakers and